 Once testing is completed, the laboratory should produce a Test Summary Report that details the test process and results.
-This report can serve as a "reasonable basis" as indicated by Memo 1A and can support the issuing of a CARB EO.
+This report can serve as a "reasonable basis" for the SC-E process and/or can support the issuing of a CARB EO.
 A complete lab report will contain the following information: